Analysis | The Indian Debt Default That Has People Worried: QuickTake

 One of India’s key shadow banks is in trouble.
-IL&FS Group, a vast conglomerate that funds infrastructure projects across the world’s fastest-growing major economy, sent shock waves through credit markets when it missed several debt repayments.
-That’s causing concern among the myriad investors, including private individuals, who had regarded the group’s debt as rock-solid.
-With the IL&FS cash crunch set to intensify, there are concerns that the impact may spill over into the wider infrastructure industry, pushing up funding costs and possibly putting the brakes on some of Prime Minister Narendra Modi’s investment plans.
+IL&FS Group, a vast conglomerate that funds infrastructure projects across the world’s fastest-growing major economy, sent shock waves through credit markets when it began missing debt repayments.
+That’s caused concern not just for its myriad investors, including private individuals, who had regarded IL&FS debt as rock-solid.
+There’s also anguish that the group’s troubles may spread to other shadow banks and crimp Prime Minister Narendra Modi’s infrastructure plans.

 1. What is IL&FS?